 Carmel Avegnon Sanders - Arts Admin

 Carmel is not only a proud mother of three children, but also an arts administrator, a youth arts advocate, a teacher/coach, a performer and the founder and artistic director of Brave Young Voices: The Westerville youth theatre project.
 Carmel graduated from Otterbein University with a BFA in Musical Theatre.
 Upon graduation she moved to Chicago to start The Treehouse Theatre Company with several other Otterbein grads.
 She not only performed in productions with the Treehouse, but also also worked with Steppenwolf’s Arts Exchange program, Redmoon Theatre, CORNservatory Theatre, Voice of the City and others.
 Carmel is committed to the idea that theatre has a transformative power to create opportunities for meaningful dialog that is vital to the healing of our society.
 Carmel is the founding producer of Uptown Scrooge and continues to offer administrative wisdom to Good Medicine.

-Tara Smith - Stage Manager
+Tara Smith - Production Manager

 Tara is an arts administrator from Gahanna, Ohio.
 She has jobs at several arts organizations, including the Ohio Prison Arts Connection, Columbus Children's Theatre, and Otterbein University's Department of Theatre and Dance.
 She started as an Assistant Director at Brave Young Voices, and is in her second year as Managing Director.
 In 2017 she graduated from Otterbein University with a Bachelor of Arts in Theatre with minors in Music and Arts Administration.
 Her past work includes stage management, box office and front of house services, producing, and directing.
 She's passionate about theatre that creates community and sparks a dialogue.
 Tara is Good Medicine's resident stage manager.